gslin/twitter2facebook/README.md

 Sync Twitter's timeline to Facebook's without Facebook API by posting to `mbasic.facebook.com`.

-This is developed and tested in Ubuntu 18.04 only.
+This project is developed and tested in Ubuntu 18.04 only.

 # Pre-installation